djoshea/neuropixel-utils/docs/imec_dataset.md

 ### Referring to Source Datasets

 If helpful, when loading a derived `ImecDataset`, you can specify the `sourceDatasets` parameter to provide an array of `ImecDataset` instances corresponding to the original, pre-processed source datasets.
 Here, this would be the set of raw datasets provided as the `imecList` argument above.
 For certain methods, you can then pass parameter `fromSourceDatasets`, true and the corresponding window of time from the source datasets will be plotted instead of the processed data.
-This will automaticaly handle any time shifts and excisions performed; consequently it is helpful for debugging processing pipelines to see the before and after data.
+This will automatically handle any time shifts and excisions performed; consequently it is helpful for debugging processing pipelines to see the before and after data.

 ```matlab
 imecProcessed = Neuropixel.ImecDataset.writeConcatenatedFileMatchGains(outPath, imecList, ... );